 In Nigeria, research suggests that access and convenience are the highest contributors to the adoption of fintech.
 As, 57 % of people who responded to the survey are prioritizing access and convenience over price and value.

 The region has focused primarily on payments and consumer lending amongst all financial services for years.
 Payment solutions currently represent around 15 % of banking revenue streams in the country and continue to grow.

 The role of referrals is also key in driving adoption to 55 percent of customers first heard about a fintech product through a friend—and that number rises for women.

-Next – Actions to be considered for further growth in this sector:
+Next – Actions to be considered for further growth in fintech in Nigeria: